-• 110 percent or less of the market value of the original property if a replacement property was purchased or newly constructed within the second year after the sale of the original property.
+- 105 percent or less of the market value of the original property if a replacement property was purchased or newly constructed within the first year after the sale of the original property, or - 110 percent or less of the market value of the original property if a replacement property was purchased or newly constructed within the second year after the sale of the original property.

 One-Time Benefit.
 Eligibility for this benefit consists of many requirements.
-Currently, the "claimant" cannot have previously used the base year value transfer under section 69.5.
-The law defines a claimant as any person claiming this property tax relief.
-The law also considers a spouse who shares title of the newly purchased home with the claimant to be a "claimant" for purposes of future transfers.
-The law allows a second base year value transfer if the person who was previously granted a base year value transfer for age subsequently becomes physically and permanently disabled and must move because of the disability.
+Currently, the "claimant" cannot have previously used the base year value transfer under RTC section 69.5.6 The law defines a claimant as any person claiming this property tax relief.7 The law also considers a spouse who shares title of the newly purchased home with the claimant to be a "claimant" for purposes of future transfers.
+The law8 allows a second base year value transfer if the person who was previously granted a base year value transfer for age subsequently becomes physically and permanently disabled and must move because of the disability.

-Proposed Law: If voter-approved, this constitutional amendment authorizes the Legislature to provide for a transfer of base year value to a replacement dwelling for homeowners who are honorably discharged veterans.
+Proposed Law: If voter-approved, this constitutional amendment authorizes the Legislature to provide for a transfer of base year value to a replacement dwelling for homeowners who are qualified veterans.
 To date, implementing language has not been introduced.